| Your day to day

 have a perfect chronological order to all the photos no matter where

+they were.
 USB based card readers - I've been through 4 different flash card

 readers since Windows 2000 and for some reason newer operating systems